 Language is an integral part of learning; it runs through all that we teach and learn.
 In their daily lives, children use spoken language to solve problems, share ideas and reflect on experiences.
 Most social relationships involve talking, and children’s interactions can contribute to and enhance learning.
 Effective oral communication is a key skill for life; we aim to ensure that children can express themselves clearly and confidently and that they are able to listen attentively to others.
 Non-verbal communication is integral to talk, and through drama, we aim for children to develop an understanding of effective communication, both verbal and non-verbal.
 At Holme Valley, we recognise the importance of spoken language and listening and aim to provide opportunities for pupils to develop their skills across the curriculum.

 The fundamental purpose of handwriting is to enable all pupils to equip themselves with a basic life skill.
 In order to prepare children for the adult world, they must learn to write with ease, speed and legibility.
 At Holme Valley, initial letter formation is taught through the Read, Write Inc. phonics programme, and further practised in handwriting lessons.
 As children progress through the schools, the ‘Achieving Excellence in Handwriting’ approach by Martin Harvey and Debbie Watson is used to ensure consistency.
-Pupils who achieve a fluent, joined and consistent standard in their handwriting are awarded with a pen licence.
+Pupils who achieve a fluent, joined and consistent standard in their handwriting are given the opportunity to practise handwriting with a pen.